PhD in Healthcare Administration in New Jersey

 PhD in Healthcare Administration programs may require doctoral students to complete about 60 credit hours (20 courses).
 While time to completion varies by university, a full-time student might take between two and four years to finish their program.

-Popular Healthcare Administration Graduate Programs in New Jersey
+Popular Schools with Healthcare Administration Graduate Programs in New Jersey

 What Is a DHA Degree?